Last updated in February 2021

-Between the recent national presidential debates with candidates promising free college and the soaring student loan debt, college affordability continues to make headlines.
+Between President Biden’s campaign promise to forgive student loan debt and the ongoing COVID-19 crisis, college affordability continues to make headlines.
 And for good reason: 60% of adults have considered returning to college, but worry about cost.
-And 22% of prospective students (and 36% of their parents) rank the cost of attendance as their top worry when it comes to college admissions.
+Another 22% of prospective students (and 36% of their parents) rank the cost of attendance as their top worry when it comes to college admissions.

 The topic of affordability seems to fall on vice presidents of enrollment management, admissions counselors, and financial aid officers, who interact with students and their families when they’re actively working through their financial decisions, as well as lawmakers who allocate state funding.
 But college presidents also have a vital role in the higher ed affordability conversation.